Television reception advice

 To actually watch TV however, you’ll first need to find the signal itself.
 You can do this by using a satellite finder compass, which will help you find the signal for all main European satellites.
 When you find it, you’ll hear a high-pitched sound.

-Do I need a separate TV license for my motorhome?
+Do I need a separate TV license while touring?

 Insuring your TV and equipment

-If you are installing expensive TV equipment into your motorhome, for example, a satellite dish, this is considered by some insurers to be a modification to the motorhome.
+If you are installing expensive TV equipment into your motorhome or caravan, for example, a satellite dish, this is considered by some insurers to be a modification.
 This means they will need to know about any equipment you’ve installed, so that they can help you get the right cover.
 Once you have chosen your TV and the equipment you need, it’s a good idea to add up the value of it all, and make sure that you have sufficient personal belongings cover to match their collective value, along with all the other belongings you have.

 Advice on aerial mounting